keon/algorithms/README.md

 ![first_unique_char_after](https://github.com/CatalinAnt/algorithms-SEP-95/assets/114078193/10859fac-776c-4a48-8a1c-9531afcbfa9b)

-the coverage is improved by 13%, the code only hit three out of five branches and only set up two examples.
+The coverage is improved by 13%, the code only hit three out of five branches and only set up two examples.
 I added a case where there is no unique letter.

 ### Overall